 - Duration of the visit: The complete tour lasts approximately 2 hours.

-Night tour in Le Maries neighborhood
+Night tour of the Le Maries neighborhood

 Located in the 4th arrondissement of Paris, Le Marais is famous for its excellent and varied nightlife: clubs, bars and entertainment centers of all kinds.
-It is also a great area to explore during the night; even if you are looking for a much quieter nightlife you will find in its streets multiple restaurants and cafes to enjoy.
+It is also a great area to explore during the night; even if you are looking for a much quieter nightlife plan you will find in its streets multiple restaurants and cafes to enjoy.
 You can take a tour of the neighborhood with wine and cheese tasting.

 Day 2: Cathedrals, Museums and Shopping in Paris.